2202 Cricklewood Ct, Valparaiso, IN 46385 | 219-405-5251 | annette@tomory.com

 Utilized Articulate Storyline, Articulate Rise, and Adobe Creative Suite to create school and district-wide policy-focused learning modules to streamline and standardize information dissemination.

-Worked as a team to ensure the reliability and validity of standardized test assessments.
+Participated in Indiana STEM standards committee for k-12.
+Worked with team to ensure reliability and validity of standardized testing

 Taught high school introductory chemistry as well as dual credit chemistry